reactolith/reactolith/README.md

 - 🔄 **State preserved across pages** – No resets on navigation
 - 📋 **Form support** – Modify forms dynamically (e.g., add buttons on checkbox click) **without losing state or focus**
 - 🪶 **Lightweight** – Just a few lines of setup, no heavy dependencies
+- 📡 **Real-time updates** – Works with Mercure Server-Sent-Events to push updates from the backend to the frontend

 ---